 Can I ride the boat and not swim?
 What if I do not know how to swim?

 We always welcome observers and you can often see the manatee from the boat.
 They sometimes come very close and give you an awesome view!
 We are only allowed so many passengers on the boats, so an observer does have to pay for that seat.
 Bring your cameras and binoculars and enjoy the surroundings of the refuge!
 If you are not a strong swimmer then you must use your own judgment.
 Are you comfortable in the water with a floatation device?
 Do you get anxious and upset in the water?
 We must remain calm and still near the animals, so ‘swimming’ is not as important as being able to relax and float!
-If someone wishes to ride the boat and not paddle the cost is only $54 per person.
-The price difference can be adjusted on arrival, credited towards another purchase or taken care of over the phone.
-You must still book for this additional person, as they are a seat on the boat.
+If someone wishes to ride the boat and not paddle thats fine too, but they will still need to reserve and pay for their seat.

 Paddle?
 Swim?
 Both?
 How does this work exactly??

 So many people have a desire to paddle here on the Refuge waters, they of course almost always hope to see manatee.
 This tour is designed to keep you close to a highly qualified ‘manatee hunter’ so you have a better chance to find animals from a kayak.
 When your Captain spots manatee, you will be instructed to QUICKLY AND QUIETLY paddle to the boat, grab your gear and enter the water if you desire to snorkel with the animals.
 You are always welcome to stay on your paddle craft if you don’t want to get wet!
 We often refer to this adventure as the ‘Surf and Turf’, because you get a bit of both experiences all in one package!
 Remember; listen to your Captain to make the most of this experience.